joolstorrentecalo/gitlab-design/CONTRIBUTING.md

                   - asset.svg
 - templates/
   - framer/
+- gitlab-instance-sheet.sketch
+- gitlab-pattern-library.sketch
 ```

-1. [`doc/`](/doc): Contains documentation files related to the build out of our [pattern library file][pattern-library-file].
+1. [`doc/`](/doc): Contains documentation files related to using and updating
+   the [Sketch UI Kit][pattern-library-file].
 1. [`hooks/`](/hooks): Contains custom [Git hooks][git-hooks] to trigger actions at certain points in git’s execution.
 Currently, the only one there automates adding issue/merge request/epic IDs to commit messages ([how to install it](#commits)).
 1. [`hosted/`][hosted-folder]: Contains deliverables that are hosted online and are publicly accessible.
 Be very careful changing the structure of this folder as it might break external links.
 For more information, refer to the [Superpowers](#superpowers-) section.
 1. [`progress/`][progress-folder]: Contains personal work-in-progress files.
 It’s assumed that [everything has a related issue][everything-starts-with-an-issue].
-   - Personal folders are organized around our [workflow labels](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#workflow-labels)
+   - Personal folders are organized around our [workflow labels](https://gitlab.com/gitlab-org/gitlab/blob/master/CONTRIBUTING.md#workflow-labels)
-      - The 1st-level folders are named after the [Group label)](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#team-labels-cicd-discussion-edge-platform-etc) (also called team label) assigned to the issue/merge request (the green one; except [UX](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=UX))
+      - The 1st-level folders are named after the [Group label)](https://gitlab.com/gitlab-org/gitlab/blob/master/CONTRIBUTING.md#team-labels-cicd-discussion-edge-platform-etc) (also called team label) assigned to the issue/merge request (the green one; except [UX](https://gitlab.com/gitlab-org/gitlab/issues?label_name=UX))
-      - The 2nd-level folders are named after [subject labels](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) assigned to the issue/merge request (the blue ones).
+      - The 2nd-level folders are named after [subject labels](https://gitlab.com/gitlab-org/gitlab/blob/master/CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) assigned to the issue/merge request (the blue ones).
 If there are multiple Subject labels assigned, the folder is named after all labels, in alphabetical order, separated by a dash (e.g. `settings-wiki`).
-   - Sketch files are named after their related issue/merge request:
+   - Sketch files are named after their related issue/merge request/epic:
       - The basic naming pattern is: `projecthandle#issueID-title.sketch`:
          - Starts with the project handle (found in the project URL).
-Use the compact versions `ce` or `ee` for the Community Edition and Enterprise Edition, respectively.
-All other projects should have their full project handle (e.g. `ux-research` for the [UX Research project](https://gitlab.com/gitlab-org/ux-research))
+You don't need to use a project handle for issues in the Design project.
+All other projects should have their full project handle (e.g. `gitlab` for the [GitLab project](https://gitlab.com/gitlab-org/gitlab) or `ux-research` for the [UX Research project](https://gitlab.com/gitlab-org/ux-research))
          - The project handle is followed by `#<ID>` for issues or `!<ID>` for merge requests (e.g. `#1337` or `!1337`)
+         - Epics from the GitLab.org group don't need the group handle prefix, just the epic ID as `&<ID>` (e.g. `&1337`)
-         - The rest of the name should be a “compact” version of the issue/merge request title
+         - The rest of the name should be a “compact” version of the issue/merge request/epic title
-         - For example, the Sketch file for the issue [#28481 Display time tracking totals on milestone page](https://gitlab.com/gitlab-org/gitlab-ce/issues/28481) on the Community Edition (CE) issue tracker could be named `ce#28481-time-tracking-totals.sketch`
+         - For example, the Sketch file for the GitLab issue [#5419 Create issue from epic](https://gitlab.com/gitlab-org/gitlab/issues/5419) could be named `gitlab#5419-create-issue-epic.sketch`
       - The Git hook that automates adding issue/merge request/epic numbers to commit messages depends on using this naming pattern, so please follow it so that everything is nicely referenced (see [how to install it](#commits))
-      - If the work is related to multiple issues and/or merge requests, just duplicate the prefix and separate with a dash (e.g. `ce#1234-ee#5678-awesome-design.sketch`).
+      - If the work is related to multiple issues and/or merge requests, just duplicate the prefix and separate with a dash (e.g. `gitlab#1234-ux-research#5678-awesome-design.sketch`).
 In the Sketch file, each page can be named after an issue/merge request (see the [Sketch](#sketch-) section).
       - If you have assets or other files related to the main Sketch file, consider creating an “umbrella” folder to keep everything together.
-The folder should be named after the issue/merge request, following the same pattern as described before (e.g. `ce#1234-awesome-design`).
+The folder should be named after the issue/merge request, following the same pattern as described before (e.g. `gitlab#1234-awesome-design`).
-      - If you think the Sketch file is becoming too complex, consider breaking it down into separate files, suffixing the file names with a double dash modifier (e.g. `ce#1234-awesome-design--anonymous.sketch` and `ce#1234-awesome-design--logged-in.sketch`).
+      - If you think the Sketch file is becoming too complex, consider breaking it down into separate files, suffixing the file names with a double dash modifier (e.g. `gitlab#1234-awesome-design--anonymous.sketch` and `gitlab#1234-awesome-design--logged-in.sketch`).
 Then, create an “umbrella” folder, as described in the previous point.
 Alternatively, you can organize the Sketch file internally to deal with this complexity (see the [Sketch](#sketch-) section).
    - For more information, refer to the [wider community contributors](#for-wider-community-contributors-) section or [GitLabbers](#for-gitlabbers-) section
 1. [`templates/`][templates-folder]: Contains ready-made templates for tools other than Sketch, meant to kickstart anyone's designs.
 It's assumed that some form of documentation is provided along with or inside of the template.
    - Each tool should have it's own sub folder named after that tool.
+1. [`gitlab-instance-sheet.sketch`][instance-sheet] and
+   [`gitlab-pattern-library.sketch`][pattern-library-file]: Sketch files that
+   make up our Sketch UI Kit.
+Read the [Sketch UI Kit
+   documentation][sketch-ui-kit-doc] for information on using and updating
+   them.

 ## Sketch 🔶